-Yet another advantage is that Ultra X is flexible enough to be used on smaller drive pulley diameters, "The X1 drive pulley diameter for over 60% rated tension can be as small as 315mm and the X3 drive pulley diameter, again for over 60% rated tension, can be as small as 400mm" says Sales & marketing director Andries Smilda.
-"Ultra X can run on the kind of mobile machinery that has always been notorious for having small pulley diameters where the dynamic stress placed on the inner carcass and splice joint by the continual flexing over small diameter pulleys seriously limits what can be fitted.
+Yet another advantage is that Ultra X is flexible enough to be used on smaller drive pulley diameters, "The XI drive pulley diameter for over 60% rated tension can be as small as 315mm and the X3 drive pulley diameter, again for over 60% rated tension, can be as small as 400mm" says Sales & marketing director Andries Smilda.
+"Ultra X can run on mobile conveyor equipment that has always been notorious for having small pulley diameters.
+The dynamic stress placed on the inner carcass and splice joint by the continual flexing over small diameter pulleys seriously limits what can be fitted.
 Ultra X overcomes that problem".